 - Any member of your party abandons in any form.

-Your MMR will ALWAYS be updated in ranked matches either you win or lose, even if some one abandons game at any stage, it will still be counted.
+Your MMR will ALWAYS update in ranked matches either you win or lose, even if someone abandons the game at any stage, it will still count.

 Where can I see Top MMR Players?

-Dota 2 keeps a leader board of top 200 players of All regions separately.
+Dota 2 keeps a leader board of the top Immortal players of All regions and both roles separately.
 You can see it in Dota 2’s LeaderBoard.

 Some Important points about Dota 2 MMR ranking?